-Inspired by Mer Mag’s clothespin butterflies, we turned some stamp art into these and they make a really cute addition to an art wall!
+Inspired by Mer Mag’s clothespin butterflies, we turned some stamp art into a really cute wall decoration!

 First, set up a drawing, painting or stamps and stenciling activity with a few different pieces of paper.
 Let the art pieces dry if necessary.

 Then, cut out a butterfly wing shape from the art.
 Glue a clothespin to the center of each.
 If you don’t have a clothespin, try a popsicle stick!
 Add pipe cleaner antennae (add little wood beads to the ends if you have them)!

 Paper bug crafts are a great activity for preschoolers.
 Simply cut colored cardstock into the shape of different bugs.
 Use paint pens and markers to decorate the bug bodies and then hot glue everything together!
 Super easy!

 Photo source and inspiration from Tell Love and Party